hexerdzimal/Rainmaker/README.md

 This program is licensed under the GNU General Public License version 3.
 See the LICENSE file for more details.

 Feel free to contribute or use this tool for educational purposes.

+## This is wrong!

+Do you think it’s wrong to publish a tool like this, knowing it could enable bad people to do bad things?

+When I first started learning about IT security, I quickly realized how little I actually knew.
+Who could have explained these things to me?
+Nobody.
+Reading about them or watching videos online or on television is like a drop of water in the desert—nice to have, but nowhere near enough.

+I started experimenting with things just to understand them, and I was often shocked at how easy it is to exploit vulnerabilities and how naive people can be.

+As a former martial arts trainee (Wing Tsun), I know that the best fight is the one you can avoid.
+And you can avoid most fights when you know how to stand your ground and protect yourself.
+A good martial arts trainer, especially in far-eastern traditions, teaches students not to harm others but to use their knowledge to do good, like protecting themselves and others.

+If someone wants to harm others, they will find a way—regardless of who their trainer is or even if they have no trainer at all.

+Now, let’s apply this principle to IT security.
+If someone is truly determined to crack your passwords, they will find a way.
+And this tool?
+It’s not that powerful.
+There are tools out there that outperform it by far.

+But you and I can use this tool to demonstrate how dangerous it is to rely on passwords that (or parts of it) can be easily discovered via OSINT (Open Source Intelligence).
+We can show people that tools like this can generate over 100,000 combinations of names and dates in under five seconds.
+We can open people’s eyes.
+We can help them protect themselves by revealing the “dark side.”

+I’m not a fan of the phrase, “Weapons don’t kill people; people kill people,” but I have to admit, there’s truth in it.
+Long before guns were invented, people were stabbing each other with swords.
+Long before swords, they were smashing heads with stones.
+People will always find ways to harm each other.

+But there are also those who choose to use their skills and knowledge to help others—those who show people how the “bad guys” operate so they can defend themselves.
+So maybe you want to join me and show people what bad people do.
+Maybe you want to join me in teaching IT security.
+If you want to contribute, text me!

+I hope you will use this tool wisely.
+Thanks for reading

+– Mat